jpetazzo/nsenter/README.md

     docker exec -it CONTAINER_NAME /bin/bash

 There are differences between nsenter and docker exec; namely, nsenter doesn't enter the cgroups, and therefore evades resource limitations.
-The potential benefit of this would be debugging and external audit, but  for remote access, **docker exec is the current reccomended approach**.
+The potential benefit of this would be debugging and external audit, but  for remote access, **docker exec is the current recommended approach**.

 # nsenter in a can